fsantanna/pingus/ceu/README.md

 This asymmetry illustrates how expressive describing state machines in direct style can be.

-`TODO: playfield/smallmap scroll, levelset highlight`
+`TODO: playfield/smallmap scroll, levelset highlight, fps_counter`

 <!--
 The complete implementations for the *Bomber* action in C++ and Céu are 50 and